 #2.
 Review Public Settings on all Social Media Platforms

-Unless you are trying to market your own brand, which should be a different account than your personal one, I strongly recommend sharing nothing public about yourself on Facebook.
+Unless you are trying to market yourself as a public personality, which should be a different account than your personal one, I strongly recommend sharing nothing public about yourself on Facebook.
 This is the best way to protect your personal information.
-There are only disadvantages for literally anyone in the world to know things like your physical location, place of employment, or areas you’ve traveled to.
+There are only disadvantages for literally anyone in the world to know private information about yourself like your physical location, place of employment, or areas you’ve traveled to.